 The best method of avoiding spill incidents is by prevention.
-This plan provides a response mechanism for spills of oil and other hazardous materials on the premise of the Sackville Works Centre, Municipal Landfill Site, as well as off-site Public Works equipment related spills on municipal property or in municipal right of ways.
+This plan provides a response mechanism for spills of oil and other hazardous materials on the premise of the Sackville Works Centre and Municipal Landfill Site.

-1.1 Spills on any other locations are to be handled as outlined in the City Emergency Response Plan.
+Spills on any other locations are to be handled as outlined in the City Emergency Measures Plan.